savantadarsh/SQL/README.md

 - **Support Self-Service vs Tickets:** There is evidence that many users do **not fully utilize self-help resources** before reaching out to support.
 For instance, one user (ID U381) had **0** help center views or FAQ clicks but submitted **2 support tickets.** This pattern of immediate escalation to support suggests that some customers either can’t find answers in self-service or prefer direct support.
 On the other hand, some users successfully self-serve – e.g., user U827 viewed FAQs (recorded 1 FAQ click) and submitted **no tickets**, implying their issue was resolved via the knowledge base.
 Overall, the data shows a mix: a portion of the user base leverages documentation/FAQ (about 25% of the listed sample clicked at least one help article or FAQ) while a significant number proceed straight to support requests.
 This insight highlights the need to improve **documentation accessibility and effectiveness** to deflect avoidable support tickets (which can improve user satisfaction and reduce support costs).

+## Conversion Funnel Analysis
+**Focus:** Analyze the subscription signup and payment funnel to find where potential customers drop off during the upgrade/purchase process, and identify technical or UX issues hindering conversions.

+**Key Questions:**

+- At which stage of the payment or onboarding funnel do we lose the most prospects?

+- What errors or issues are occurring during the payment process that prevent completion?

+- How efficient is the funnel in terms of time – are users spending too long at certain steps or abandoning quickly?

+**Metrics & Findings:**

+- **Funnel Drop-Off Points:** The funnel data reveals **substantial drop-off at the very start and final stages of the payment process.** Out of all users who showed intent to subscribe, a large number **never initiated the payment** at all (180 users did not start the payment process).
+Among those who did start (opened the payment widget), many failed to complete: 87 opened the payment page, but only 78 proceeded to enter payment details, and ultimately only 54 submitted their payment.
+The conversion from payment start to a successful transaction was only ~39% (34 successes out of 87 starts), indicating significant leakage.
+The biggest drop-offs occurred when users attempted to submit payment info – at least 34 instances of **user input errors** were recorded (e.g. validation errors) and 38 instances of **payment processing errors** from the payment vendor side disrupted transactions.
+These errors collectively outnumber successful payments (only 34 successes), which is alarming for revenue conversion.

+- **Error Impact:** An aggregated view of final outcomes shows **error states far exceed completions.** There were 180 total error events counted vs. 72 successful payment completions in the funnel analysis.
+This means users are more likely to encounter an error than a smooth checkout, which drastically hurts conversion rates.
+The errors include both user-side issues (possibly form errors or declines) and system issues (payment processing failures), underscoring a need for improvements on both fronts.

+- **Time Spent in Funnel:** Timing data suggests that users who abandon at early stages do so quickly.
+Many users who quit at the **PaymentWidgetOpened** stage spent on average only ~14 seconds on the payment page before giving up【25†】.
+This short duration implies confusion or frustration – they might not have found what they expected or encountered a blocker almost immediately (e.g., an unintuitive form or a technical glitch).
+Conversely, if we examine those who ended in an “Error” state, some records show NULL times (likely indicating no meaningful progress before error)【25†】.
+Overall, the funnel analysis indicates **urgent opportunities to streamline the payment process** (simplify the checkout UI, guide users to avoid input errors, and fix backend issues to reduce processing failures).
+Even small improvements here could convert dozens of additional customers, given the high drop-off counts.